 - The temperature of the water is important for your skin health.
 If you use steaming hot water, you're likely to irritate your skin, so cleanse with lukewarm water and preferably not in the shower (as the water is hotter).

-- If your sensitive, try using sulphate-free cleansers, as sulphates irritate the skin by stripping it of its natural oils.
+- If you're sensitive, try using sulphate-free cleansers, as sulphates irritate the skin by stripping it of its natural oils.

-- Avoid facial wipes, they tend to move any grime around your face, and they contain alcohol, which can dry skin out as well as being bad for the environment.
+- Avoid facial wipes, they tend to move any grime around your face, and they contain alcohol, which can dry skin out and be bad for the environment.

 Based on our chats with dermal experts, skin lovers and aestheticians, the overwhelming view on double cleansing is a big YES!
 Consistently double cleansing your face will pay massive dividends to your long-term skin health.